-Activities : Birding, Child-Friendly, Culture, Hiking, Kayaking, Photography, Dedicated Solo Cabins, Triple/Quad Cabins
+Activities : Birding, Child-Friendly, Culture, Hiking, Photography, Dedicated Solo Cabins, Triple/Quad Cabins

-Free Chronicle: Receive a free video chronicle of your trip, compliments of ExpeditionTrips!
+Receive a FREE DVD chronicle of your trip, compliments of ExpeditionTrips!

-Arrive in St. John’s late afternoon and embark the National Geographic Explorer.
-(D)
+Arrive in St. John’s, the picturesque capital city of Newfoundland and Labrador, and embark National Geographic Explorer.

 Graced by cliffs, fjords, and a sweeping alpine plateau, Gros Morne National Park has been designated a UNESCO World Heritage site for its spectacular geology.
-Go on a variety of walks with your naturalists along waterfalls, marine inlets, and forested trails.
+Go on a variety of walks with your naturalists along marine inlets and forested trails.
 Learn about the forces that shaped this land and the ancient serpentine rock that illustrates the phenomenon of plate tectonics.

-In the World Heritage site of L'Anse aux Meadows, walk among 11th-century Norse ruins and reconstructed sod huts and learn the saga of the Vikings in North America--nearly 500 years before Columbus arrived.
+In the World Heritage site of L'Anse aux Meadows, walk among 11th-century Norse ruins and reconstructed sod huts and learn the saga of the Vikings in North America—nearly 500 years before Columbus arrived.

 This itinerary is subject to change.
-ExpeditionTrips.com is not responsible for itinerary changes.
+ExpeditionTrips is not responsible for itinerary changes